Students are required to complete four credits of study.

 Students read additional, preselected literary works outside of class for which relevant, corresponding projects/assignments are completed.
 Novels may include, but are not limited to, Of Mice and Men, Night, Metamorphosis, and/or The Odyssey.
 They work in literature circles to foster positive, intellectual discussion amongst peers.
 Students may also work on a cross-curricular research project.
 Students learn how to conduct research via databases.
 They demonstrate their understanding of the material through different methods which include, but are not limited to digital media, public speaking, model creations, etc.

 English Grade 11

-English 11 is a continuation of the language arts sequence of instruction based on the Common Core Learning Standards.
-Students will spend large quantities of time writing for a variety of purposes including, but not limited to, narrative, descriptive, expository, argumentative, creative, and persuasive.
+English 11 is a continuation of the language arts sequence of instruction based on the New York State Language Arts Standards.
+Students will spend large quantities of time writing for a variety of purposes including, but not limited to: narrative, descriptive, expository, argumentative, creative, and persuasive.
 Students will use the writing process in an environment involving writing, conferring, revising, and editing.
 Students will research and prepare a variety of papers, essays, group projects, and classroom presentations.
 Students will also spend large quantities of time reading a variety of works of literature, encompassing fiction, non-fiction, drama, and poetry.
-Students are also expected to complete an independent reading component that will be regularly assessed.
 They are expected to read regularly, participate actively and frequently in class discussions, and hand in work on time.
-Additionally, attention is given to preparation for the PSAT, SAT, ACT, and the CCLS English Regents Exam.
-All juniors must take and pass the CCLS ELA Regents Exam in order to graduate.
+Additionally, attention is given to preparation for the PSAT, SAT, ACT, and the NYS English Regents Exam.
+All juniors must take and pass the NYS ELA Regents Exam in order to graduate.